brar-karamjit/devops_tools/cert-manager/readme.md

 ## Notes

 - `ClusterIssuer` is intentionally separate from Helm values; upstream chart values configure cert-manager components, not environment-specific issuer resources.
-- If you need staging certs too, add another manifest (for example `cluster-issuer-staging.yaml`) and apply it the same way.